101 Neptune East

 Students may select from our Huskie Unlimited Access, Huskie 65, Huskie 90, or Huskie Lite meal plans.
 The meal plan allocation begins the first week of classes and ends at the close of final exam week each semester.
-Dining funds are allocated to each resident on Monday at 12:01 a.m. and expire, if unused, by midnight on Sunday.
+Dining funds for the Huskie 65 and Huskie 90 are allocated to each resident on Monday at 12:01 a.m. and expire, if unused, by midnight on Sunday.
 There is no reimbursement for unused weekly allocations, and they do not carry forward to the next week.
-For more information, see Meal Plans.

 Residence hall students use their NIU OneCard to enter the dining areas and may eat in any of the residential dining service outlets on campus.
-Meals are served cafeteria style on an all-you-care-to-eat basis in Douglas Hall (breakfast and dinner only), New Hall, Neptune Hall and Gilbert Hall.
-In Douglas (lunch) and Stevenson Towers, food items are served on an à la carte basis and are purchased with the declining balance meal plan.
-For more information, see Menus and Venues.
+Meals are served cafeteria style on an All You Care To Eat basis in New Hall, Neptune Hall, Gilbert Hall and Stevenson Hall.
+In Gilbert's East Side Café, Neptune's Trident and Stevenson's Dog Pound Deli, food items are served on an à la carte basis and are purchased with Dining Dollars, Flex Dollars or Huskie Bucks.

 Dining service is available in at least one service unit continuously from 7 a.m. to 11 p.m.
 Monday through Thursday (8 p.m. on Friday).
 On Sundays, Stevenson and New Hall offer a late night service from 8:00 p.m. to 11:00 p.m.

 Meals covered by the fall semester’s room and board rate will commence the Friday after move-in.
 During the period before classes start, the residence halls will be open for the noon and evening meals, and residents will receive a prorated amount of their normal weekly meal plan value.
 Regular service commences on the Monday classes start.
 For the spring semester, the first meal served under the room and board rate will be breakfast on Monday of the week classes start.
 During academic weeks that are shortened by holidays or breaks, residents will receive a prorated amount of their normal weekly meal plan based on the number of service days in the shortened week.